steroman/spectral-action/README.md

       - uses: stoplightio/spectral-action@v0.7.3
         with:
           file_glob: 'doc/api/*.yaml'
+          spectral_ruleset: 'doc/api/custom.spectral.yaml'
 ```

 ### Inputs

 - **file_glob:** Pattern describing the set of files to lint.
 Defaults to `*.oas.{json,yml,yaml}`. (_Note:_ Pattern syntax is documented in the [fast-glob](https://www.npmjs.com/package/fast-glob) package documentation)
-- **spectral_ruleset:** Custom ruleset to load in Spectral.
-When unspecified, will try to load the default `.spectral.yaml` ruleset if it exists; otherwise, the default built-in Spectral rulesets will be loaded.
+- **spectral_ruleset:** Optional custom ruleset to load in Spectral.
+The file must end in `.spectral.yml`.
+When not defined, the default Spectral ruleset will be loaded.

 ## Configuration